-Today, 15th October 2021, marks the 20th anniversary of the Thrust SSC team setting the World Land Speed Record of 763.035mph.
+Today, 15th October 2021, marks the 20th anniversary of the British-designed Thrust SSC team setting the landspeed record of 763.035mph.

 Watch the Thrust SSC world record attempt

-The British jet car – developed by Richard Noble, Glynne Bowsher, Ron Ayers, and Jeremy Bliss – is first and only car to reach speeds faster than the speed of the sound.
+The British jet car – developed by Richard Noble, Glynne Bowsher, Ron Ayers, and Jeremy Bliss – is not only the land speed record holder but the first and only car to reach speeds faster than the speed of the sound.

 It was powered by two afterburning Rolls-Royce Spey turbofan engines which gave it a total thrust of 223 kN (approximately 50,000 pounds-force) – that is equivalent to around 102,000 brake horsepower.

-The record run in October 1997 followed on from extensive test runs of the vehicle in autumn 1996 and spring 1997 in the Al-Jafr desert
+The current land speed record was awarded in October 1997 followed on from extensive test runs of the vehicle in autumn 1996 and spring 1997 in the Al-Jafr desert.

-On 15 October 1997 at Black Rock Desert, Nevada run exceeded the speed of sound and set two new world records – fastest Flying mile at 763.035 mph and fastest Flying kilometre at 760.343 mph.
+What’s the land speed record – On 15 October 1997 at Black Rock Desert, Nevada the question of how fast is the Thrust SSC could be was finally answered.
+The Thrust SSC exceeded the speed of sound and set two new world records – fastest Flying mile at 763.035 mph and fastest Flying kilometre at 760.343 mph.

 Both Thrust SSC and Thrust2 are displayed at the Coventry Transport Museum in Coventry, England